Ching / The WellWater Over Wood

 ThirdNine

 The well is cleaned, but no one drinks from it.
-This is my heart's sorrow, for one might draw from it.
-If the king is enlightened, good fortune will be shared by all.
+This is my heart’s sorrow, For one might draw from it.
+If the king were clear-minded, Good fortune might be enjoyed in common.

 Small Image